perfsonar/docs/addon_microdep.rst

   * Via CLI pscheduler may be instructed to initiate tasks directly (see :doc:`pscheduler_intro`).
   * A JSON-file with all data required for task initiation may be composed (in a text editor), verified and published via psConfig (see :doc:`psconfig_intro`).

+.. _addon_microdep_raw-output:

 Latency tests - raw output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Microdep analysis of datasets from latencybg-test (i.e. the perfsonar-microdep-gap-ana service) requires raw data to be reported by the owamp tools.
-To enable raw data output either
+Microdep analysis of data-sets from latencybg-test (i.e. the perfsonar-microdep-gap-ana service) requires raw data to be reported by the latency measurement tools (owamp).
+To enable raw data either

- * tick the *output raw* box in you test specification in psCompose.
+ * tick the *output raw* box in you test specification in psCompose
  * add ``--output-raw`` to the pscheduler commandline when initiating a latencybg-test (see :doc:`pscheduler_ref_tests_tools`).
  * add ``output-raw: true`` in the settings structure of latencybg test specifications in your psConfig JSON file.
 Example below::